Dissecting the Phase Space Snail Shell: Results and Discussion

 \subsection{$V_{R}$ and $V_{\phi}$ Color-Coded Phase Spaces}

 \citet{bin_sch_18} suggested that the vertical and radial oscillation frequencies ($\Omega_{Z}$, $\Omega_{R}$) anti-correlate with $V_{\phi}$ (hence the angular momentum or the guiding radius $R_{g}$).
 Stars with different $V_{\phi}$ follow a narrow and sequential trend in the $\Omega_{Z}-\sqrt{J_{Z}}$ plane, leading to the formation of the snail shell in the $V_{\phi}$ color-coded phase space.
 On the other hand, faster $\Omega_{R}$ leads to faster change of $V_{R}$.
 Therefore, the $V_{R}$ color-coded phase space shears into a spiral that differs from the $V_{\phi}$ color-coded phase space spiral in the tightness of the winding \citep{bin_sch_18}.
-Different simulations also indicate that the coupled motions in horizontal and vertical directions lead to clear snail shells in $V_{R}$ and $V_{\phi}$ color-coded phase spaces \citep{blandh_etal_19, dar_wid_19, laport_etal_19}.
-In particular, the bar buckling perturbation scenario produces the most clear snail shell in $V_{R}$ color-coded phase space \citep{khoper_etal_19}.
+Different simulations also indicate that the coupled motions in horizontal and vertical directions lead to clear snail shells in $V_{R}$ and $V_{\phi}$ color-coded phase spaces \citep{dar_wid_19, laport_etal_19}.
+In particular, the bar buckling perturbation scenario predicts the most clear snail shell in $V_{R}$ color-coded phase space \citep{khoper_etal_19}.

-However, for each stream in colder orbits, $V_{R}$ and $V_{\phi}$ color-coded phase spaces show no clear snail shell (see Fig.~\ref{fig:snail}).
-It may be understandable for streams with a narrow range of $V_{\phi}$.
-But the ``Other'' region, with $V_{R}$ and $V_{\phi}$ covering 40 km/s and 30 km/s respectively, shows prominent snail shell in the phase space number density distribution, but not in the $V_{R}$ or $V_{\phi}$ color-coded phase space.
-Given such a large $V_{R}$ and $V_{\phi}$ coverage, there should be clear snail shell in the $V_{R}$ or $V_{\phi}$ color-coded phase space \citep{bin_sch_18}.
-Apparently these are inconsistent with our result.
-More theoretical efforts are needed in the future to properly explain the phase space properties of the ``Other'' region.

-In Fig.~\ref{fig:cold_hot}, if we combine all the stars on colder orbits, a weak snail shell in $V_{\phi}$ (and even weaker in $V_{R}$) color-coded phase space is present.
+However, for some arches in colder orbits, $V_{R}$ or $V_{\phi}$ color-coded phase spaces show no clear snail shell (see Fig.~\ref{fig:snail_cle}).
+It may be understandable for arches with a narrow range of $V_{\phi}$.
+For example, the $V_{\phi}$ range of arch A4 (Sirius) is only 15 km/s, which is difficult to highlight snail shell (with larger $\Delta V_{\phi}$) in the $V_{\phi}$ color-coded phase space.
+In Fig.~\ref{fig:cold_hot}, if we combine all the stars on colder orbits, a moderate snail shell in $V_{\phi}$ (and even weaker in $V_{R}$) color-coded phase space is present.
 These results suggest that the coupling between the in-plane and vertical motions may be weaker for the colder orbits than previously expected.

-For each stream in the colder orbits, the variation of the guiding radius ($R_{g}$) is $\sim 0.5$ kpc\footnote{For the ``Other'' region, $R_{g}$ variation is $\sim$ 1 kpc due to the larger $V_{\phi}$ range.}, while the radial oscillation amplitude of the epicyclic motion is estimated to be $\lesssim 0.7$ kpc.
-For streams with a relatively large range of $V_{\phi}$, it is likely that the distribution of the stars with different $V_{\phi}$ in $\Omega_{Z} - \sqrt{J_{Z}}$ plane are similar or overlapping significantly to show no snail shell in the $V_{\phi}$ color-coded phase space, which may be due to the small difference in $R_{g}$ and the small epicycle amplitude.